Adjective Clauses with Subject Relative Pronouns: What You Need to Know

 Question 4 of 10

-4. Which of the following is an example of an adjective clause with a subject relative pronoun?
+4. What is the purpose of an adjective clause with a subject relative pronoun?

 Question 4 of 10